Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$: Introduction

-For $\xi = \frac{k}{p} = \frac{k}{hn}$, the right-hand side is the scaled discrete Fourier transform \eqref{eq:c1}.
-Yet one must ask what is the precise relation between the computed values $h\sum_{-\frac{n}{2}<j\leq \frac{n}{2}} f(hj) e^{-2\pi \mathrm{i}\frac{k j}{n}}$ and the samples $\hat{f}(\frac{k}{p})$ of the actual Fourier transform.
-Ideally one can provide reasonable error estimates for this approximation, and we formulate two questions: \begin{itemize} \item[(Q1)] The numerical procedure depends on the number of samples $n$, the step size $h$, and the length $p$ of the sampled interval via the identity $p=hn$.
-How should $h,n$ and $p$ be chosen in dependence of the function class of $f$?
+Ideally one can provide reasonable error estimates for this approximation, and we formulate two questions: \begin{itemize} \item[(Q1)] The numerical procedure depends on the number of samples $n$, the step size $h$, and the length $p$ of the sampled interval where $p=hn$.
+How should $h,n$, and $p$ be chosen dependent on the function class of $f$?